Sargodha Tehsil: Notable educational institutes

 Sargodha Water Supply will be constructed in 1925.
 This water supply system has been supplying clean drinking water to the residents of Sargodha city since 1925.
 At present the population of Sargodha city is more than seven lakhs, this water supply supplies water to this population for two hours in the morning and evening.

 Demographics

 According to the census of 1998, the population of tehsil was recorded as 1,081,000.

+Information Technology and Freelancing

+The tehsil has seen growth in the IT and freelancing sector.
+The Freelancers Community Sargodha (FLCS) is a local platform that supports digital professionals and freelancers in the region.